bbauska/Coursera-Bootstrap/README.md

 Submit button here.

-Pasting in the code for the Submit button again, looking at the code, you see that this is a div class ="form-group row"&gt;, which you already know from before.
+Pasting in the code for the Submit button again, looking at the code, you see that this is a div class ="form-group row"\>, which you already know from before.

-And then this says, div class="offset-md-2 col-md-10"&gt;.
+And then this says, div class="offset-md-2 col-md-10"\>.

 You understand what that is and then, inside this div, you see a button being enclosed here.
 Now since we have seen the construction of a button